hovecapital/read-only-local-mysql-mcp-server/README.md

 ### Claude Desktop Configuration

-Open your Claude Desktop configuration file:
+If you're using Claude Desktop with a manual installation, open your Claude Desktop configuration file:

 **macOS:**